 Major conservation work has also begun to the Mosque’s famous ceramic blue tiles.
 Over the years, many of the exterior tiles had been stolen and nothing done to replace them.
 Many tiles contained Quranic inscriptions and authority was only recently given to install replicas as replacements.
 The entire renovation project is to be the most extensive of its kind since the mosque was first constructed.

-During the 2018 renovations, the Blue Mosque is closed to tourists between March 1st and May 15th.
-Although it is open for prayers, non-Muslim visitors will only be able to admire the mosque’s magnificent outer appearance.
+During the 2018 renovations, the Blue Mosque was closed to all tourists between March 1st and May 15th.
+Although it was open for daily prayers, non-Muslim visitors were only able to admire the mosque’s magnificent outer appearance.
+Fortunately, visitors are now once again allowed to enter the mosque.
+However, with renovations still taking place, the experience will be altered and differ to what visitors will expect.
+Read the guide below for more information about visiting Istanbul’s Blue Mosque:

 Guide to visiting the Blue Mosque